matriphe/docker-alpine-nginx/README.md

 ## Tags

 Versions and are based on Nginx versions.
-Tag `dev` is development tag for experiment.

 Here are the supported tags and respective Dockerfile links.